 This was partially due to a court case in which the FCC was forced to admit that it did not have the proper authority to back its rulings.
 The other reason was due to the fact that the telecommunications companies needed better regulation, and Title I was too restrictive on their commerce.

 Needless to say, several telecommunications companies threw some big fits on the matter.
 Some have directly challenged the FCC and demanded the decision be remanded by a higher court.
 Others have sought to have different procedures blocked in order to undermine certain portions of control by the FCC without nullifying or challenging the rules themselves.

-The new rules that are being put in place will not hit the table until june 12th, a little more than 5 weeks away.
+The new rules that are being put in place will not hit the table until June 12th, a little more than five weeks away.
 We will undoubtedly see more of these attempts to circumvent or completely deny the new rules before they are enacted, but the success of this is to be determined.

 An estimated 4 billion of the world's population still have no access to the internet.
 While giants wage domestic warfare over what they can and cannot do in the areas that they have control, there are many people that still do not have a clue that these fights are even happening.

 While these fights are important due to the regulations that have to be monitored, should we be focusing more on expanding the internet or ensuring the regulations over it are adequate?
 This is a hard question to answer.
 One is at home while the other is in places that a lot of us have never been.
 Never being in a place can make it that much harder to extend yourself out and have empathy for the people that are not aware of what they are missing.

 Some people feel that there is no need to try and remove walls between those without access and the access they need.
 That those people have been living fine without it, so why should that change now?
 This is similar to saying that we were living fine without modern medicine and doctors, so why should any go to those places lacking them.
 It is not because they will die without it.
 The fact is that we are humans, and the ability to communicate and reach out is something we should all have a right to, regardless of law or location.